bettercss/bettercss.github.io/pages/getting-started.md

 It’s recommend that you use this load order as it limits the specificity problems you may encounter.
 Starting with the less specific and working down to the more specific.

-*Note: The beauty of the toolkit is you don’t have to follow this order and can change when required*
+*Note: The beauty of the toolkit is you don’t have to follow this order and can change if required.*

 ### Single Library Usage